CyberBoyAyush/CBA-Userbot/README.md

 # THANKS TO 🤟
 # ➡️ @SpEcHlDe - He is The Main Creator Of Uniborg [Thanks To Him For Codes 🤟] ❤️
-# ➡️ Friendly Telegram - Thanks To Them For Memes.py And Some Awesome Plugin ❤️
+# ➡️ Xtra-Tg - Thanks To Them For Memes.py And Some Awesome Plugin ❤️
 # ➡️ THANKS TO MY TEAM [#𝗦ᵗ𝗮ʳ𝗞ᵍ𝗮ⁿ𝗴] FOR SUPPORTING AND HELPING IN THIS PROJECT ❤️
 # ➡️ Thanks To Paper Plane - For Motivation For This Project ❤️
 # ➡️ Thanks To Telebot & IndianBot For Motivation ❤️